-Water level controller circuit using CD4001
+Water level controller circuit using CD4001 (NOR Gates)

 This water level controller circuit controls the level of water in a tank.
 Unlike mechanical controls using a floating buoy, this circuit uses two sensors, an upper sensor and a lower sensor, as shown in the diagram.